SFDO-Tooling/CumulusCI/docs/unpackaged.rst

 ``unpackaged/pre``: Prepare an Org
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Some projects require that unpackaged metadata be deployed to finish the customization of an org *before* the project's own code and metadata are deployed.
+Some projects require that unpackaged metadata be deployed to finish the customization of an org *before* the package's own code and metadata are deployed.

     Example: The Nonprofit Success Pack (NPSP) must deploy unpackaged Record Types prior to installing its own packages. ``unpackaged/pre`` is the location designed for such metadata, which is stored in subdirectories such as ``unpackaged/pre/first``.